 When playing Counter-Strike Global Offensive on your Windows PC, it is important to ensure you are getting the best gaming experience possible.
 One thing that can help with this is ensuring you are getting a decent Frame rate in the game.
 Luckily, it is very easy in CSGO to show FPS.

 To check if you are getting a decent frame rate in Counter-Strike, you will need to display an FPS counter for the game.
 This will tell you in real-time how many frames per second you are getting in the game, so you can keep an eye on how it is performing on your PC or laptop.

 There are a few different ways in which you can display an FPS counter overlay in the CS:GO game on your PC or laptop.
 You can either use a CSGO “show FPS” developer command or a program.
-And we have listed the different methods in this guide below.
+I have listed the different methods in this guide below.

 How to improve FPS in CSGO?

 There are many ways you can increase the FPS in CSGO on your computer.
 Simple things like making sure you have nothing open in the background while playing the game can help, as this could be using up valuable resources.

 Also try ensuring your graphics card is up to date, or just making sure Windows is up to date.

-If you are getting a really low FPS in CSGO, then the first thing you will want to do is ensure your system meets the minimum requirements, which we have listed below.
+If you are getting a really low FPS in CSGO, then the first thing you will want to do is ensure your system meets the minimum requirements, which I have listed below.

 Next, ensure everything is up to date and then check you have not set the graphics settings too high in the game.